buggyrace/buggy-race-about/docs/registering-users/index.md

   staff accounts or late-joining students.

 * **[Load students from a spreadsheet](spreadsheet)**
-  If you've already got a list of enrolled students — especially if you're using a system like Moodle, Canvas, or Blackboard already — you can upload a CSV file.
+  Create a spreadsheet of enrolled students — if you're using a system like Moodle, Canvas, or Blackboard can extract something suitable from that — save it as a CSV file, and upload it.
+You'll need to make sure you have the right columns, but the race server has a utility to help you with that.

 Once users are registered, you can change their details or suspend them: see [user management](../running/user-management).